-Our church has a number of trained First Aiders.
-All church leaders will ensure that they have sufficient trained first aiders and know who these nominated people are so that there is always a first aider available at events and activities.
+Our church has a number of trained First Aiders and there is a list showing who they are on the noticeboard.
+All church groups will ensure that they have sufficiently trained first aiders on their regular team so that there is always a first aider present at events and activities.

-We have two first aid kits as well as an incident reporting book located in the kitchen, which must be completed in the event of any accidents, injuries or health & safety incidents.
-There is also a first aid kit for external events.
-The nominated person as overseen by the Health & Safety Trustee will ensure that the contents of the first aid kits are checked on a regular basis.
+We have at least one first aid kit as well as an incident reporting book, which must be completed in the event of any accidents, injuries, or incidents.
+There is also an additional first aid kit for external events.
+A nominated individual will ensure that the contents of the first aid kits are checked on a regular basis.
 Completed accident forms should be passed on to the nominated individual.

-Supervision of Groups
+3.3.5 Supervision of Groups

 The person responsible for a group/activity must sign in at the start and end of that activity so that it is apparent who the 'responsible person' for that activity is - even if you were already in the building or are staying on afterwards.
-This includes any persons coming to specifically open/close the building.
 You also need to make sure that you keep a register so that you know who is on the premises.